-(b) Cash and cash equivalents
+b.
+Cash and cash equivalents

 Cash and cash equivalents comprise cash at bank and in hand, cash held in liquidity pools and short-term securities which have a remaining term to maturity of three months or less from the original acquisition date.
-Short-term securities are carried at fair value.
+Short-term securities are carried at amortized cost which approximates fair value.

-(c) Investments
+c.
+Investments